dpaleka/consistency-forecasting/src/data/test/instantiation/README.md

 Tests for instantiation should write here.
-Data in here should not be commited.
+This is in .gitignore and data in here should not be commited.